Skip to main content

 But thin brittle skin isn’t a given, even when the bird is otherwise roasted to perfection.
 Often the skin is only crispy in patches, with the remainder limp, fatty, and altogether underwhelming.

-Happily, over the years we’ve discovered three simple steps that guarantee the ultimate crispy skin for the ultimate roast chicken.
+Happily, test kitchen alum J. Kenji Lopez-Alt discovered three simple steps that guarantee the ultimate crispy skin for roast chicken.

 Sign up for the Cook's Insider newsletter